jontek2/A-better-print_start-macro/README.md

 </b>

-<h4>This print_start macro will pass data from your slicer to your printer and perform all necessary preflight commands for a successful print on your Voron printer running Klipper.
+<h4>This print_start macro will pass data from your slicer to your printer and perform all necessary preflight commands for a successful print on your SV08 printer running Klipper.
 This means heatsoak, QGL/Z-tilt, bed mesh and a primeline before each print.</h4>

 <p>This macro requires you to have a chamber thermistor.
 This is necessary to achieve your set chamber temp in your slicer.</p>